USB Device Not Recognized — Data Recovery

 | Success rate | Low on any drive that won’t mount | 98% average on cases reaching our lab |

 If the only copy of your photos, work, or records is on that drive, the math is simple: a free evaluation risks nothing, while one wrong “fix” can cost you everything.
+The same logic holds if the not-recognized device turns out to be an external NVMe or M.2 solid-state drive rather than a flash drive — the controller-first diagnosis is identical.

 When a USB device not recognized error — or a USB device descriptor request failed handshake that never completes — turns out to be a hardware failure, this is the exact process we use to recover data from an inoperable USB drive: the same one relied on by NASA and federal agencies, applied to your drive.